 Component middleware, such as J2EE, .Net and CORBA Component Model (CCM) have been increasingly used to develop and deploy large-scale distributed systems in different domains, including defense, enterprise, avionics and industrial process control.
-The applications in each of these domains require different levels and types of quality of service (QoS) guarantees from their underlying component middleware.
+The different applications in each of these domains require different levels and types of quality of service (QoS) guarantees from their underlying component middleware.
 In an effort to support a large number of applications, therefore, component middleware developers provide enormous flexibility in the way the middleware can be configured and fine-tuned for the target application.
-Ad hoc techniques used to configure the middleware are tedious and error-prone.
+Application developers, however, resort to ad hoc techniques to configure the middleware, which are tedious and errorprone.

 This paper describes a novel scheme we are using based on model-based systems engineering to address the concerns of complex middleware configuration.
-We present a modeling paradigm called Options Configuration Modeling Language we have used in the context of configuring a QoS-enabled CORBA component middleware.
+We present a modeling paradigm called Options Configuration Modeling Language (OCML) we have used in the context of configuring a QoSenabled CORBA component middleware.